Demand Forecasting for Platelet Usage: from Univariate Time Series to Multivariate Models: Comparison and Discussion

 \section{Comparison and Discussion}

-In this section, we compare the methods and provide recommendations for using these methods in various scenarios.
-In Section \ref{UnivartiateVsMultivariate} we compare the methods based on the first scenario (two years of data), in Section \ref{TwoVsEight} we discuss the impact of an increased amount of data on the forecasting methods.
-In Section \ref{Recom} we provide overall recommendations.
+In this section, we compare the models and provide recommendations for using these models in various scenarios.
+In Section \ref{sec:UnivartiateVsMultivariate} we compare the models based on a training window of two years, in Section \ref{sec:TwoVsEight} we discuss the impact of an increased amount of data on the forecasting models, and in Section \ref{sec:Retraining} we discuss the effect of different retraining periods on the models.
+Finally, in Section \ref{sec:Theoretical} we provide the overall methodological implications of the study and in Section \ref{sec:Managerial} discuss managerial implications.